necula01/jax/jax/experimental/mini_jax/README.md

 A pseudo-code for how the tracing is invoked is roughly:
 ```
-  arg_typ: ExprType = type_of_val(arg)    # Abstract 'arg' to type, e.g., float, or float[3,4]
+  arg_typ: ExprType = type_of_val(arg)    # Abstract 'arg' to type, e.g., 'float', or 'float[3,4]'
-  in_t: Tracer = new_var_tracer(arg_typ)  # Create a tracer for a Var expression
+  in_t: Tracer = new_var_tracer(arg_typ)  # Create a tracer initialized to a Var expression
 ```
 Now we simply let the Python interpreter execute the user function:
 ```
   primal_res_t: Tracer = traceable_user_func(in_t)
 ```
-Now `primal_res_t.expr` is a symbolic representation of the computation that was performed on tracers by the user function.
+The result `primal_res_t.expr` is a symbolic representation of the computation that was performed on tracers by the user function.
 For a user function to be adequate for such tracing it must:

-* use the arguments only in computations that use a designated set of operations (that have been overloaded.)
+* use the arguments only with a designated set of operators (that have been overloaded.)
 In mini-JAX, this are `+`, `-`, `*`, `**` with integer exponent.
 JAX has a much richer set of primitive operations, and the `numpy` API has been implemented in terms of these primitive operations.
-  An example of inappropriate operations are library functions such as `copy` or `pickle`, or even Python conditional constructs.
+  An example of inappropriate operations are library functions such as `copy` or `pickle`, or Python conditional constructs.
-* the result of the function should be returned through the function result, not through global state.
-The function can store values in mutable state internally, but those values should not be used after the function returns, and the result should be returned directly.
+* the result of the function should be returned through the function return value, not through global state.
+The function can store values in mutable state internally, but those values should not be used after the function returns, and the result should be returned through the return value.

+Normally, JAX
-There are a few interesting details in the way JAX tracing works.
-Normally, JAX traces through Python control flow and function calls.
+traces through Python control flow and function calls.
 For example, when tracing the function `func1` below::
 ```